samyakghaju/secret-card-party/README.md

 - Everyone sits around a table in real life
 - Pass the phone to each player to see their secret role
-- The game runs Night → Day → Voting automatically
+- The game runs Night → Day → Voting automatically (In Advance Mode)
 - The phone shows instructions so the group can play smoothly
 - No accounts, no login, only one device needed